Skip to main content

 What size offset smoker do I need for brisket?

 For full packer briskets, choose a chamber with enough grate depth and length to fit the brisket without crowding the ends against hot metal.
+A main grate that is at least 30 inches long and 18 inches deep is a good starting point.
 Larger models also give you room to rotate meat away from firebox-side hot spots.

 Should I cook with charcoal, wood, or both?